-Following on from the 2006 weed survey, GWRC completed a woody weed control programme in 2007/08 targeting elderberry and sweet briar across the property.
-The sites where this control work was previously undertaken will be revisited annually, initially for re-survey for woody weeds and subsequently for control where weeds are identified.
+Following on from the 2006 weed survey, Greater Wellington completed a woody weed control programme in 2007/08 targeting elderberry and sweet briar across the property.
+As resources and progress on other work allows, the sites where this control work was previously undertaken will be revisited annually, initially for re-survey for woody weeds and subsequently for control where weeds are identified.
 Areas likely to have weed incursions across both operational areas will also be targeted for survey and control.
-GWRC's Biosecurity department will undertake this work on an annual basis and will continue to target elderberry, sweet briar, common barberry plus additional species where found including cotoneaster, pampas and broom as resources allow.
+Greater Wellington's Biosecurity department will undertake this work on an annual basis and will continue to target elderberry, sweet briar, common barberry plus additional species where found including cotoneaster, pampas and broom as resources allow.
 If other previously unrecorded or new species are found during this work their control will be prioritised according to their perceived threat level to the KNE site's values.